CreateYourAccount-username/superpy/README.md

 #### Requirements:
 Superpy is designed and tested to run on a Windows 10 system.

-Python version required:
+Python version required: _Python 3.9.2_

-Python 3.9.2

-Python library required:

-Rich

-This can be installed using:
+Python library required: _Rich_, which can be installed using:
 <code>pip install rich</code>